 Niral Munshaw, Vagabond Inn, Motel 6 & Travelodge

 Niral began working in the lodging industry while still a student at Sunny Hills High School in Fullerton, CA. He studied hotel and restaurant management at Cal Poly Pomona.
-Niral has worked for Tarsadia Hotels, DKN Hotels, Holiday Inn and now Attune Hospitality which operates Vagabond Inn, Motel 6 and Travelodge here in Bishop.
-Niral likes the Angels, Dodgers and Lakers and has been married to his beautiful wife Swati for ten years.
+Niral has worked for Tarsadia Hotels, DKN Hotels, Holiday Inn and now Attune Hospitality which operates the Vagabond Inn here in Bishop.

 Justin Snyder, The Toggery

 Justin has been the manager of The Toggery for the past seven years.
 He is proud to be affiliated with one of the oldest and most iconic businesses in downtown Bishop; they’ve been providing top quality western and work wear since 1922.
 Justin and his wife grew up in Bishop, and they are happily raising two children here.

 Holly has lived in Bishop for the past 45 years, raised three kids, and enjoys many grandchildren.
 She managed the Bishop Twin Theatre for over 30 years before purchasing it in 2015 with husband, Larry.
 Holly retired from Northern Inyo Hospital in 2019 to focus more time on the theatre and community.
 Holly says, “I love our community and all that we have to offer our visitors and our community members.
 I want to work for you through the Bishop Area Chamber of Commerce to support our local small businesses and community members.”